cncf/tag-security/governance/roles.md

 While CNCF TOC allows for Chairs to serve in purely administrative roles, The Security TAG was formed with deeply technical Chairs based on early need to navigate a complex security landscape.
-If the TAG has less than two Technical Leads, any Chair may act as Technical Lead.

-* Primary role of Chairs is to run operations and the governance of the group.
+* The primary role of Chairs is to ensure effective operations and governance of the group.
 This includes coordination with the TOC and providing approval for governance changes.
 * The Chairs are responsible for ensuring that group meetings are planned and facilitated effectively, while also engaging group members in leadership roles.
 Effective facilitation includes (but is not limited to) the following